wbobeirne/nycda-react-flux-art-challenge/README.md

-# NYCDA Props Challenge
+# NYCDA React Fluxification Challenge

-The following set of components will challenge your knowledge of propTypes and defaultProps.
-Alter each component in `src/components/` to have the correct propTypes, and if there's a reasonable place to, add defaultProps.
-For objects, do not rely on just `PropTypes.object`, use `PropTypes.shape` to define all of the properties that you know of for the object.
-If having a property is required for it to function, or won't look right without it, use `.isRequired`
+The following app displays a gallery of art.
+However, right now the components are stubbed out with dummy data, despite our data store being in `App.jsx`'s state.
+There are also functions to get art data, favorite art, and toggle the list to only show favorites that aren't hooked up yet either.
+So to finish this app off, do the following:

+1. _Fork_ the repository, and _clone_ (NOT DOWNLOAD) your new repo
+2. Edit the routes in `App.jsx` to send the appropriate data and action function props to the page components
+3. Hook up the data correctly inside of the Page components
+4. Call or bind the prop action functions as needed
-When you've fixed them all, open a pull request with your changes.
+5. Once everything functions well, open a pull request with your changes